 2. Printing Techniques

 Since we’ve eliminated the inkjet from our list, we need to look at the different types of T-shirt printers and what are their pros and cons.
-The type you choose is a major decision because some lend themselves to short-run jobs and others are better suited to bulk jobs, that is, where there are multiple identical designs.
+The kind you choose is a significant decision because some lend themselves to short-run jobs and others are better suited to bulk jobs, that is, where there are multiple identical designs.
 If you’re growing a T-shirt company from scratch, you’ll need to pay attention to the kind of work you’re hoping to do, and what your typical customer will look like, as a professional printing machine is not a trivial expense.

 Screen printing in some form has been a favourite means of creating images on T-shirts and other things (such as posters) for centuries.
-It essentially uses a stencil of the image you require set over a mesh that holds the shape of the stencil in place.
+It mainly uses a stencil of the image you require set over a mesh that holds the shape of the stencil in place.
 When ink is spread over the whole mesh, it only goes through the parts with the exposed mesh and leaves an image on the material.

 Screen printing can be done by hand, using a type of squeegee to spread the ink, or it can be done using machines, either flat or on a rotating drum.

 The most popular way to get the original image onto the mesh is by using a process similar to photography – projecting the image onto a photoreactive coating and then processing the screen to remove the exposed parts, thus creating a “negative” image.
 The shapes can be formed using other techniques, such as using pre-formed stencils (e.g. for lettering) or cutting shapes out manually, but these techniques have limited commercial potential.